Ubuntu (Linux) Desktop using RDP GUI with Windows WSL

-This article explains the steps to setup Ubuntu virtual machine on Windows using Window's Subsystem for Linux (WSL) and be able to connect to Ubuntu using Window's builtin Remote Desktop Protocol (RDP) app.
+This article explains the steps to setup Ubuntu virtual machine with Desktop environment on Windows using Window's Subsystem for Linux (WSL) and be able to connect to Ubuntu using Window's builtin Remote Desktop Protocol (RDP) app.

 Enable WSL on Windows: